executive profile

 ENGINEERING

-Responsible for stabilizing, scaling, and expanding a
+Responsible for developing and scaling a

-fee-based, interactive e-learning system.
+fee-based, interactive eLearning system.

 - Turned around unsuccessful 6-month effort to